Ak724904/heat-exchanger-network-design-pinch-area-targeting/README.md

 <br>
 <br>
 <h3> About the Author: </h3> <br>
 This Github repository is made by Abhishek Kundu, currently a final year student pursuing Bachelor of Chemical Engineering course at Institute of Chemical Technology, Mumbai, India.
-He can be contacted on his LinkedIn profile [here](https://www.linkedin.com/in/abhishek-kundu-a77356166/) for feedback and criticism.
+He can be contacted on his LinkedIn profile <a href = "https://www.linkedin.com/in/abhishek-kundu-a77356166"> here </a> for feedback and criticism.